petusa/ResponsiveDialog/README.md

 # Features

-- Separates creating dialog pages from host page
+- Separates creating dialog pages from host page creation

   You can design and add dialogs separately, preview them alive simply opening their html pages, then present them with one line of code in your original host HTML via it's programmatic API.

 - Leaves your original host page intact

-  It does mess up your host page, not even runtime.
+  It does not mess up your host page, not even runtime.
 It does not manipulate and extend the live DOM of your host page as it loads in and uses a separate overlay iframe.
 This iframe handles the jQuery Mobile based dialogs from external sources.
+It also means you can freely combine it with any web frontend frameworks.

-- Ui responsive and touch enabled
+- UI responsive and touch enabled

+  As it is guaranteed by jQuery Mobile.

 # Usage

 - Step 1: Design your dialog page following the jQuery Mobile dialog markup in a separate HTML file.

+You can simply grab and modify the provided dialog_template.html.

 ```html
 <!DOCTYPE html>